spiderkitten/Starbug/local/index.md

 <!-- Intro Section -->
 <div id="intro">
 <h2>Welcome</h2>
-<p>Hi, I'm <rainbow-text>Starbug</rainbow-text>, a Queer Gen X woman who lives near Sydney in Australia.
+<p>Hi, I'm <rainbow-text>Starbug</rainbow-text>, a Queer Gen X woman who lives near Sydney in <upsidedown>Australia</upsidedown>.
 Welcome to my little space on the internet!
 Space Cadet is a personal site where I will throw random stuff and just do whatever. </p>
 <p>Some of my favourite things are: Reading, postcards, snailmail, movies, dandelions, bats, bees, citizen science, postcrossing, hopepunk, horror, weird things, and more </p>

 <p>I log everything I read and watch on <a href="https://www.goodreads.com/user/show/21899-mysteriouspanda">Goodreads</a> and <a href="https://trakt.tv/users/spiderkitten">Trakt</a></p>